qfpl/hs-hoist-error/README.md

 ## Hoist Error

 A typeclass and some combinators to aid in the lifting of errors into your preferred context.

-We have our set of errors:
+As an example, assuming we have the following error type:
 ```haskell
 data MyError
   = WrongInt Int
   | WrapLibError LibError
 ```

-There is a combinator for straight forward translation of a general error case, into a more specific type:
+This package provides a combinator for straight forward translation of a general error case into a more specific type:
 ```haskell
 -- Given a function:
 fn :: MonadIO m => Int -> m (Maybe b)